VarPDev/simple-varp-bot/README.md

 # simple-varp-bot
-Is a simple bot for Telegram developed in NodeJs
+Is a simple NodeJs bot

+Clone repository

+cd simple-varp-bot

+npm install

+create a bot on @BotFather on telegram

+copy and paste token in code

+node index

+talk with bot on telegram